shipcore-nl/postnl-api-php/README.md

 # PostNL REST API PHP Bindings

 ## About
-This PHP library for PostNL's REST API aims to provide a simple way to connect your application with PostNL.
+This PHP library for both PostNL's SOAP and REST API aims to provide a simple way to connect your application with PostNL.
 By abstracting away needless complexity when processing shipment information and increased fault-tolerance, you can get up and running with PostNL in minutes.
 At the lower level this library uses asynchronous communication and payload splitting for improved performance.

 ## Important notice
-The PHP bindings connect to PostNL's REST API.
+The PHP bindings can connect to both PostNL's SOAP and REST API.
 The library is still a work-in-progress, but the Barcode, Labelling and Confirming will hopefully be completed soon.

 ## Instructions
 - Clone this repo